frig-js/frig/HACKING.md

-## Compiling
+## Running the examples (for debugging)
-1. Install webpack
+1. Install webpack-dev-server
-2. Run `webpack -w --progress` to automatically compile the project whenever a file is changed.
+2. Run `webpack-dev-server`
-3. Run `webpack -w --progress -p --config webpack.production.config.coffee` to produce a minified version of frig.
+3. Go to http://localhost:8080/webpack-dev-server/ in your browser

 ## Docs (WIP)